clairefielden/ADD/README.md

 - This project was inspired by Rob Maccallum's work, RLMOL
 - Thank you to my supervisor :)
 - Many thanks to the CSIR’s Centre for High Performance Computing [(CHPC)](https://www.chpc.ac.za/), who provided computational resources and access to the Schrödinger Software Suite
+- Thank you to my bestie who lent me his computer for 2 weeks because I had no idea how to use the cluster, my leg was broken, and I had no access to a GPU.
+He is the real hero

 ## Contact